annie0sc/kafka-java-app-group/README.md

 ## Team Members
 ## Alekhya Jaddu
 For my custom producer package I have used the days of week and type of weather.
-The messages which will be displayed are days of the week and type of weather on that day. joined by a verb.
+The messages which will be displayed are days of the week and the type of weather on that day, joined by a verb.
 ### Setting up the Kafka environment
 * Open PowerShell in C:\kafka_2.13-2.7.0 folder.